 The Department is under no obligation to fully allocate all the allocatable water quality that may exist in any particular water resource.
-In fact, care must be taken to implement the RWQOs approach in conjunction with the mitigation hierarchy for decision-making - this being necessary to prevent water resources from deteriorating to the point where all water resources eventually become only marginally fit-for-use.
+In fact, care must be taken to implement the Receiving Water Quality Objectives Approach in conjunction with the mitigation hierarchy for decision-making50 - this being necessary to prevent water resources from deteriorating to the point where all water resources eventually become only marginally fit-for-use.